 The most popular, and more importantly, the most reliable inflatable dinghies you would use motorized are:

-Newport Vessels makes very high quality inflatable dinghies, all of which can be fitted with an outboard motor.
+Newport Vessels makes high-quality inflatable dinghies, all of which can be fitted with an outboard motor.
 They have several models with various sizes and floor types.

 I bought an 8 foot Dana model about 7 years ago, and love it.
 It is super durable, haven’t had any problems with the valves or setting it up.
 The material is very strong, supposedly because they build these using triple layered PVC like whitewater kayaks.